dutchpool/cdashboard/README.md

 Dashboard for DPoS delegate information, DPoS private addresses, Masternodes status, staking info and crypto Wallets.

 An overview of all your important DPoS delegate information e.g. Rank, Amount of coins, Approval, Number of Votes and the difference of the last 24h.
 Also Masternode information, like when you receive the last amount of coins in your MN wallet.
-The same for Staking coins, last but not least, just crypto Wallets, like Bitcoin and Etherum!
+The same for Staking coins, last but not least, just crypto Wallets, like Bitcoin and Ethereum!
 Crypto Dashboard is made to sort those things out and present you all your important information in one handy overview.